 The Democrats' Urban Poverty Plantations

-Keeping Black Folks Enslaved on Government Welfare Plantations
+Keeping Poor People Enslaved on Government Welfare Plantations

 “The mobs of the great cities add just so much to the support of pure government as sores do to the strength of the human body.
 It is the manners and spirit of a people which preserve a republic in vigor.
 A degeneracy in these is a canker which soon eats to the heart of its laws and constitution.” –Thomas Jefferson (1787)

-Near the end of the 2012 presidential campaign, Barack Hussein Obama and his Leftmedia propaganda machine accused the Romney-Ryan ticket of making an offensive “political gaffe” at a private campaign event five months earlier.
+Nearing the end of the 2012 presidential campaign, Barack Obama and his Leftmedia propaganda machine accused the Romney-Ryan ticket of making an offensive “political gaffe” at a private campaign event five months earlier.

 The colossal blunder in question?
 Romney identified the underbelly of Obama’s socialist political agenda – the fact that an ever-increasing number of “useful idiots” have been lured into subservience by generations of statist Democrat policies, are now dependent on a laundry list of government subsidies, and, consequently, they are very likely to vote for the candidate who will continue redistributing wealth to fund those subsidies.

 Romney’s offhand remarks were surreptitiously recorded, and the Obama regime framed the remarks to fit the Left’s socialist dezinformatsia propaganda.
 Romney said, “There are 47 percent of the people who will vote for the president, no matter what … who are with him, who are dependent upon government, who believe that they are victims, who believe the government has a responsibility to care for them, who believe that they are entitled to health care, to food, to housing, to you-name-it.
 That’s an entitlement, and the government should give it to them.
-And they will vote for [Obama] no matter what. … These are people who pay no income tax.
+And they will vote for [Obama] no matter what. … These are people who pay no income tax.”